jahanzaibmir/saycheese/README.md

 # About SayChesee

-Say cheese is a officially camera application designed to work for linux Ubuntu/Debian
+Say cheese is a officially camera application designed to work for Linux

 You will find  Say cheese your day to day life companion

-You can use it by  repo directly or you can install it's bash script

 # System Packages to install: